pydio/cells-client/README.md

 ## Usage

-Use the `cec --help` command to know about available commands.
-You can also find the [complete documentation for each command on our website](https://pydio.com/en/docs/developer-guide/cells-client-cec)
+**Use the `cec --help` command** to learn about all available commands: the in-line doc is pretty complete.
+You can also find the [complete documentation for each command on our website](https://pydio.com/en/docs/developer-guide/cells-client-cec).

-Below are a few interesting commands for manipulating files:
+Some useful commands for manipulating files:

 - `cec ls`: List files and folders on the server, when no path is provided, it lists the workspaces that the current user can access.
 - `cec scp`: Upload/Download file to/from a remote server.